 Focuses on deepening faculty’s understanding of how learning happens, and thus how to support learning in teaching.
 In each session, participants discuss ideas from the research literature, and engage in activities to reflect on and apply their understanding of the topic.

-- In person Learning, Technology & Design: The purpose of this workshop is to immerse participants in current research on learning.
+- In person Learning & Design Workshop: The purpose of this workshop is to immerse participants in current research on learning.
 They experience a variety of active learning designs and strategies, which serve as common experiences for discussion in subsequent synchronous sessions.
-They discuss the affordances and limitations of the designs and strategies, and consider how they can use these designs in their classrooms.
+They discuss the possibilities and limitations of the designs and strategies, and consider how they can use these designs in their classrooms.
 Participants are introduced to the Backwards Design model as an organizational framework for approaching how they design their classes.
-Participants are also introduced to technologies for flipping their classrooms.

-- Module 1, Importance of Talk: The purpose of this session is to discuss the essential role of talk for students to understand content, develop richer and more complex mental models, and motivate students to engage.
+- Module 1, Learning Conversations: The purpose of this session is to discuss the essential role of talk for students to understand content, develop richer and more complex mental models, and motivate students to engage.
 Participants are introduced to the Discussion Map as a tool to guide them in leading class discussions, and other strategies for creating a discursive classroom.

 - Module 2, Patterns, Rhythms, & Questions: The purpose of this session is to examine the patterns and rhythms in class discussions, and consider how to align teaching purposes to instructional decisions.
 Participants are introduced to a framework on designing questions that has been designed for university-level teaching, and practice how to use the framework.

-- Module 3, Students explain their thinking: The purpose of this session is to discuss how students’ explanations are sources of information about their understanding.
+- Module 3, Students ' Explanations: The purpose of this session is to discuss how students’ explanations are sources of information about their understanding.
 Participants discuss the different types of misconceptions and how to change misconceptions, and reflect on moving their students along the novice to expert continuum.

 - Module 5, Motivational Factors in Learning: The purpose of this session is to discuss what affects students’ motivation to learn.
 Participants discuss three psychological factors that affect learners’ motivation: self-efficacy, interest, & goals.